 It’s also helpful to have copies of important paperwork on hand, stored in a waterproof container to prevent water damage.
 Copies of passports and driver’s licenses, birth certificates, insurance information, bank information, and even some cash are all things that can help your family in the days following a disaster.
 Having these in your emergency kits in advance will save you time if you’re being evacuated during fires or floods, and they can help you in the days afterward to get back on track sooner.
-Copies of identification and bank information can be very helpful to prove your identity and access your money if you lose your wallet during an evacuation.
+In addition, copies of identification and bank information can be very helpful to prove your identity and access your money if you lose your wallet during an evacuation.

 The biggest challenge with the essentials is how to pack it all.
 Your emergency supplies should be kept in an airtight and watertight container.
-If your family lives in an area with lots of snow, rain or the chance of flooding, it’s especially important to ensure that moisture does not get into your supplies and ruins them.
+If your family lives in an area with lots of snow, rain, or the chance of flooding, it’s especially important to ensure that moisture does not get into your supplies and ruins them.
 Remember: Matches are essential, but wet matches are useless.

 Storage containers, like the tubs you might find at your local big box store, aren’t typically watertight.
 A better option would be 5-gallon buckets with lids, which are often waterproof.
 (A five-gallon bucket would be a good size to store supplies in your car)

 You might be inclined to store your household emergency supplies in a giant tub but consider the size and weight and how difficult it might be to move your supplies if you need to get out of your house quickly.
 It would be better to pack everything in smaller containers that can be carried and transported easily.